 On 17-18 November 2022, ICMPD and SOLIDAR co-organised a SPRING workshop taking place in Brussels, Belgium, focusing on good practices in the integration of migrants, refugees, and asylum seekers and improved integration outcomes through mutual learning.

-Focused on the integration of recently arrived migrants in the context of the large-scale arrivals of refugees and other migrants since 2014, SPRING aims to develop a toolbox to improve the innovation, effectiveness and sustainability of the work done by Europe’s integration stakeholders at national, regional and local levels.
+Focused on the integration of recently arrived migrants in the context of the large-scale arrivals of refugees and other migrants since 2014, SPRING aimed to develop a toolbox to improve the innovation, effectiveness and sustainability of the work done by Europe’s integration stakeholders at national, regional and local levels.

-SPRING will do so by:
+SPRING did so by:

 - Engaging with relevant communities of practice

 - Collecting evidence on sustainable and effective integration policy practices

 - Identifying successful and sustainable practices targeted at the integration of newly arrived migrants

 - Promoting an evidence culture in integration policy

 - Creating innovative knowledge exchange tools on sustainable practices of integration